 Interested in COMM 3990?

 Find a research project you are interested in and contact the professor for an interview.
 Make sure to fill out the COMM 3990 contract together.

 Interested in COMM 3970?

-Connect with Ascan Koerner for the student-faculty contract and for assistance with registering.
+Connect with Susanne Jones for the student-faculty contract and for assistance with registering.

 The Undergraduate Research Practicum, COMM 3990, seeks to enhance your research skills.
 COMM 3990 requires that you assist faculty members or graduate students in their ongoing research project.
 The research practicum requires you to work three hours per semester week for each registered credit.
 You may enroll for a maximum of 3 credits per semester, which will require you to work nine weekly hours on the research project.
 If you would like to be a research assistant and help on research, please follow these steps:

 - Access the list of ongoing research projects that seek undergraduate research assistants.

 - Contact the researcher and set up a face-to-face interview.